BerryBytes/ClusterManager/manifest/charts/keycloak/charts/postgresql/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 If you already have data in it, you will fail to sync to standby nodes for all commits, details can refer to the [code present in the container repository](https://github.com/bitnami/containers/tree/main/bitnami/postgresql).
-If you need to use those data, please covert them to sql and import after `helm install` finished.
+If you need to use those data, please convert them to sql and import after `helm install` finished.

 ## NetworkPolicy